Live Rounds in Tokyo

-Live Rounds in Tokyo is the first live album by Swedish metal band The Haunted, released in 2001.
+Live Rounds in Tokyo is the first live album by Swedish heavy metal band The Haunted, released in 2001.
 It was issued with their previous release The Haunted Made Me Do It.
 The Japanese version of the album excludes the song "Eclipse", as it was on their version of The Haunted Made Me Do It; instead right before "Hate Song" is "Blinded by Fear", which is an At the Gates cover, also making "Hate Song" the final track of that version.